armando1339/quick-start-react-app/README.md

 # Quick Start React App

 This is a basic Webpack configuration to get started quickly to create web applications with React.
-This appliction is ready to deploy to Heroku.

-You can see the example on Heroku [here](https://quick-start-react-app.herokuapp.com/).
+This appliction is already to deploy to Heroku.
+You can see the example on [Heroku](https://quick-start-react-app.herokuapp.com/).

 ## Download